minus5/examples-services/README.md

 ### Coupling

-Coupling is introduced on many differeny levels:
+Coupling is introduced on many application levels:

-- sharing storages (e.g. databases)
+- shared data storages (e.g. databases)
 - database table references (e.g. foreign keys)
 - remote APIs (e.g. HTTP requests)
 - module dependencies

 When changing one component requires modifications on another component that change becomes a bit harder to achieve.
-With each introduced dependency the overal system becomes more and more coupled which makes changing things harder and harder until it becomes impossible to make any change at all.
+With each introduced dependency the overall system becomes more and more coupled which makes changing things harder and harder until it becomes impossible to make any change at all.

 [Chad Fowler](https://youtu.be/-UKEPd2ipEk?t=3m21s):